 Cafeteria Rules

-All food is to be eaten by the student or left on the tray when returned to the dishwasher.
+All food must be consumed in the areas designated by the school.

+After students have eaten they must return trays to the kitchen.
 All straws, papers, milk cartons should be deposited in the trash cans.
 All leftover food should be scraped off the tray on to the correct container.
 Forks and spoons should be placed in the pan with water, NOT THROWN AWAY!

 Students are to use proper manners including eating quietly.

-There will be no throwing of food or other items.
+Students may not throw food or other items.

-Second servings are available to those who have made an effort to clean their trays.
+Second servings are available to those who have made an effort to clean their trays and have requisite funds as required by board policy.

 Students should remain at their tables until they are dismissed.

-Students are expected to either eat lunch at school or go to their own homes.
-Parents must provide a written authorization for their student to eat lunch at home.
+Parents who wish their child to eat lunch at away from school must provide a written authorization to the student’s building principal .

 Students must treat lunch personnel with respect.